carapace/go-wallets/btc/README.md

 }
 ```
 #### Witness
+A list of witnesses, 1 for each input.
 ```
 type TxWitness [][]byte
 ```
 #### Sequence
+A number intended to allow unconfirmed time-locked transactions to be updated before being finalized

 ### TxOut
+An array of outgoing transaction, consisting of:
 ```
 type TxOut struct {
 	Value    int64
 	PkScript []byte
 }
 ```
+#### Value
+Non negative integer giving the number of Satoshis to be transfered.
+#### PkScript
+A script is essentially a list of instructions recorded with each transaction that describe how the next person wanting to spend the Bitcoins being transferred can gain access to them.

 ### LockTime
 Set a minimum block height or Unix time that this transaction can be included in.

 ## Authors
 rpks